JUBIT/nihal247.github.io/README.md

 # Web Browser Compatibility

 This website is expected to work in almost all web browsers.
-Specifically, I test it in the following browsers, so they're officially supported:
+Specifically, I test it in the following web browsers, so they're officially supported:

 - **Brave** on Windows
 - **Microsoft Edge** on Windows